YTB International: Lawsuits

 In August 2008 California Attorney General Jerry Brown sued the company for $25 million, alleging it to be a pyramid scheme, among other claims.
 The Illinois Better Business Bureau and Illinois Attorney General Lisa Madigan joined Brown in investigating the company.
 Brown's lawsuit indicates that 45,000 sales reps earned an average of about $90 in 2007 and of their 200,000 total agents, some 125,000 earned nothing and 37,000 earned less than $39.
 On May 14, 2009, California authorities settled their suit with YTB for $1 million.
 As part of the settlement, YTB agreed to restructure, possibly hastening a transition to a franchise system.
 That same day, Madigan filed a similar suit in Illinois.
-Brown said the agreement would put an end to the $450, $50 per month unprofitable personalized websites.
+Brown said the agreement would end the sale of personalized websites that cost $450 to purchase and $50 per month to maintain.

-Around the same time, several former agents filed a class-action lawsuit alleging the company to be an illegal pyramid scheme.
+Around the same time, several former YTB agents filed a class-action lawsuit that alleged the company was an illegal pyramid scheme.
 The lawsuit says that the company "claims to sell travel services, but said company's main business is inducing others to become travel agents."
 YTB responded by stating that it intends to "vigorously defend the case," and the case was dismissed in July 2009 on the grounds that non-residents of Illinois could not pursue the matter under Illinois law.
 Illinois Attorney General Lisa Madigan, after her office and the Illinois Better Business Bureau, received more than 150 complaints about the company, partnered with Brown's office in his state's investigation of the company.
 The BBB indicated that 80% of YTB revenue came from new agent recruitment, with agents earning an average of $111 per year, almost $400 less than the initial $499 sign-up price.
 In May 2011, it was announced that YTB had reached a settlement with the state of Illinois, paying $150,000 in restitution.
 No admission nor denial of guilt was made in the settlement.

 In 2007, YTB was also investigated for similar allegations in Rhode Island.

 In defense of YTB, chief executive Scott Tomer said, "We are wholly confident that our business model will withstand scrutiny, and look forward to setting the record straight in court."